akkadotnet/Akka.Hosting/src/Akka.Cluster.Hosting/README.md

 The code above will start [`Akka.Cluster`](https://getakka.net/articles/clustering/cluster-overview.html) with [`Akka.Remote`](https://getakka.net/articles/remoting/index.html) at localhost domain port 8110 and joins itself through the configured `SeedNodes` to form a single node cluster.
 The `ClusterOptions` class lets you configure the node roles and the seed nodes it should join at start up.

-### Configure A Cluster With [Split-Brain Resolver](https://getakka.net/articles/clustering/split-brain-resolver.html) (SBR)
+### Configure A Cluster With Split-Brain Resolver (SBR)

-The __sbrOptions__ parameter lets you configure a SBR.
+The __ClusterOptions.SplitBrainResolver__ property lets you configure a SBR.
 There are four different strategies that the SBR can use, to set one up you will need to pass in one of these class instances:

 | Strategy name  | Option class          |
 |----------------|-----------------------|